Testing Full Mediation of Treatment Effects and the Identifiability of Causal Mechanisms: Appendix

 Proofs of Theorems \ref{theorem1} and \ref{theorem2} follow similar mechanics as in \citet{huberkueck2022} and \citet{huber2024testing}.
 We translate the identifying assumptions in this paper into DAG terminology \citep{Pearl95}.

-Let $G$ denote the original graph and let $G_D$ and $G_{DM}$ denote the interventional graphs in which all the arrows starting from $D$ or ${D, M}$ are removed.
+Let $G$ denote the original graph, and let $G_D$, $G_M$, and $G_{DM}$ denote the interventional graphs in which all arrows originating from $D$, $M$, or $\{D, M\}$, respectively, are removed.
 This follows from the Single World Intervention Graphs (SWIGs) framework of \citet{richardson2013single}.
+We write $A \rightsquigarrow B$ for the existence of a directed path from $A$ to $B$.